Direct Access Barristers

 +

-Most direct access barristers work on a fixed fee for a defined piece of work — for example £450–£950 for a written advice, £750–£2,500 for a drafted statement of case, or an agreed brief fee for a hearing.
+Most direct access barristers work on a fixed fee for a defined piece of work.
+As a rough guide, that means £450 to £950 for a written advice, £750 to £2,500 for a drafted statement of case, and an agreed brief fee for any hearing.
 Hourly rates typically run between £150 and £450 plus VAT depending on seniority and complexity.
-Because there is no solicitor's file, clients usually save 30–50% on the equivalent fully-instructed cost.
-Every fee is agreed in writing in a client care letter before any work begins.
+Because there is no solicitor's file running alongside, clients usually save 30 to 50 per cent on the equivalent fully-instructed cost.
+Every fee is agreed in writing in the BSB client care letter before any work begins.

 Is it cheaper to use a direct access barrister than a solicitor?